HackerYou/HYFallBootcamp2014/1-HTML-CSS/week3/Day 4/1-command_line.md

+---
+layout: notes
+topic: tools
+title: Intro to the Command Line
+---

 # Command Line

 The command line (terminal in Mac, powershell in PC) is a tool that allows us to interact directly with the operating system.
 The Operating System's user interface is pretty much just a layer on top of the command line.
 We can do tasks that the UI does through the command line (open files, edit files, delete files, run programs etc.).